 Why are Sermon Series Effective?

-Here are a few reasons why churches and pastors have decided to organize their messages into series.
+Here are a few reasons why churches and other pastors have decided to organize their messages into series.

 Sermon Series Help People Go Deeper